 - Hardware plan

 The IT disaster recovery planning outlines a clear and detailed description of what the IT staff should do in case of certain contingencies (outages of services or systems).
 It is not only the plan, but also the check-list of what has to be done at each stage of backup and recovery procedure.
 The IT managers should define potential threats and risks, estimate downtime and recovery costs of your hard disks, workstations and server backups, incl. backing up virtual machines.
-Last but not least – C-level executives should consider being involved in creating the disaster recovery plans to understand the potential risks, then ensure the testing of the created plan in the whole organization and update it when infrastructure changes.
+Last but not least – C-level executives should consider being involved in creating the disaster recovery plans and choosing disaster recovery solution to understand the potential risks, then ensure the testing of the created plan in the whole organization and update it when infrastructure changes.

 Know your business (BIA)